EstefaniaCC/academic_website/content/home/experience.md

   * Design of ML-based network management operations.
   * Research dissemination in high impact journals, international conferences and hands-on demonstrations.
   * Contribution to R&D and EC-funded projects.
+  * Work Package and Task Leader in H2020 projects.
   * Supervision of BSc, MSc and PhD students."""

 [[experience]]